-EDAM 660 (3-3-0) Leadership in Educational Organizations: An analysis of the various leadership theories with a major focus on situational leadership, leadership styles and style-flex.
-The course explores and tests (through required field-based clinical activities) leadership skills and strategies necessary for effective school oversight.
-The student engages in an in-depth review of the literature relevant to effective organizational change and analysis as a foundation for the development of change topologies.
-Field-based clinical experiences are required during which students are provided opportunities to identify issues affecting the school and engage in proposing solutions utilizing leadership concepts.
-Required clinical experiences will include observation of board meetings and activities of state educational agencies, regional technical assistance centers, school districts, local school advisory boards, and regional and state professional meetings and conferences of superintendents, principals, and assistant principals.
+EDAM 660 (3-3-0) Leadership and Organizational Theories in Schools: An analysis of the various leadership and organizational theories with a major focus on situational decision-making and its effects.
+The course explores and tests (through required field-based clinical activities) leadership skills and strategies necessary for effective school leadership.
+The student engages in an in-depth review of the literature relevant to effective organizational change and analysis as a foundation for the development of change strategies.

+Field-based clinical experiences will require students to identify issues affecting the school; leadership and organizational theory will frame discussion of the issues.
+In addition to observation in a variety of school settings, clinical experiences may include participation in board meetings and school advisory boards.
+Prerequisite: Must be admitted to the MSA degree program and EDAM 650

-EDAM 661 (3-3-0) Legal and Policy Professional Issues: This course is designed to review laws that pertain to public schools, including constitutional laws, state laws and landmark court decisions that have helped to shape school law.
-The impact of school law on formulation and implementation of school-based policy and procedures will be explored.
-Students will complete an analysis of recent state judicial decisions and legal structures as related to responsibility and accountability of school leaders.
-The course will also engage the student in an examination of the school system as a policy system and the implementation of these policies by the school leader at the building level.
+EDAM 661 (3-3-0) School Law and Public Policy Issues: This course is designed to review laws that pertain to public schools, including constitutional laws, state laws and court decisions that have helped to shape school law.
+A focus is on the study of court decisions addressing the legal principles affecting education, schools, and school professionals.
+Constitutional, statute, and administrative laws related to education are examined and analyzed through case studies and the analysis of case law.
+Students are expected to complete analyses of recent state and federal judicial decisions and legal structures related to responsibility and accountability of school leaders.
+The course engages the student in an examination of the school system as a policy system and the implementation of these policies by the school leader at the building level.
 Focus areas include: relationships of local school district policies to state policies, constraints imposed by state policies, implications of the state local system for local control, and effects of community expectations and participation in policy making at the school district and building levels.
-The clinical modules will include case studies; investigation of the role and responsibilities of North Carolina Center for Public Policy and Research, the Institute of Government of the University of North Carolina, the North Carolina Center for Rural Development and other state agencies and organizations involved in policy development.